expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Config Introspection

 A process for evaluating the results of [`expo prebuild`](#prebuild) in-memory without persisting any code changes.
-This is used in [auto capability signing](#auto-capability-signing) to determine what the entitlements file will look like without generating any native code.
-This process is also used in the [vscode expo](#vscode-expo) extension to debug [config mods](#config-mods).
+This is used in [Auto Capability Signing](#auto-capability-signing) to determine what the entitlements file will look like without generating any native code.
+This process is also used in the [VS Code Expo](#vscode-expo) extension to debug [Config Mods](#config-mods).

 ### Config Mods

 Async functions that are appended to the [Expo Config](#expo-config) for use in [Prebuild](#prebuild).
-This functions are given a singe native file, modify it, and return the results that should be persisted to the project.
+These functions are given a single native file to modify like Info.plist or AndroidManifest.xml.
 Config Mods are chained together and come from the package `@expo/config-plugins`.
-[Learn more](/guides/config-plugins).
+For more information, see [Config Plugins](/guides/config-plugins).

 ### Config Plugin